 The coronavirus crisis laid bare the fossil fuel industry’s longstanding reliance on government support in the form of federal subsidies, tax incentives, and bailouts.
 As the pandemic unfolded, companies involved in coal, oil, and gas sought favorable access to each program, from the Federal Reserve’s vast bond-buying effort to smaller loans designed to keep struggling “main street” businesses afloat.

-President Donald Trump tweeted on April 21, 2020, that he had instructed the Energy Department and Treasury “to formulate a plan which will make funds available so that these very important companies and jobs will be secured long into the future.”
+During the pandemic’s first year, the government — under the leadership of former President Donald Trump — unleashed an unprecedented wave of stimulus programs that favored fossil fuels.
+The fossil fuel bailouts began on April 21, 2020, when Trump tweeted that he had instructed the Energy Department and Treasury “to formulate a plan which will make funds available so that these very important companies and jobs will be secured long into the future.”

 As economic rescue plans took shape, mainly under the $2.2 trillion stimulus package dubbed the CARES Act, fossil fuel companies and their advocates in Congress successfully lobbied for changes to a key lending program whose original design would have excluded many fossil fuel companies from participating.
 In its bond-buying program, the Fed favored oil and gas despite long-term problems in the industry that led to junk-ratings and hundreds of bankruptcies in the decade before COVID.

 The CARES Act also included a tax-law change championed by fossil fuels that gives them more leeway to eliminate tax obligations by offsetting profits with losses incurred in previous years.
 This small, opaque maneuver afforded the industry a windfall totaling well over $7 billion.
 The tax changes technically could have benefited any corporate filer.
 But their impact on fossil fuels was massive because so many companies had posted recent losses.